 - Calculate the MD5 hash of a local file

 ./ossutil hash test.txt --type=md5 MD5 : 01C3C45C03B2AF225EFAD9F911A33D73 Content-MD5 : AcPEXAOyryJe+tn5EaM9cw==

 The following table describes the options you can add to the hash command.

 |--type||Specifies the algorithm that is used for calculation.
 Valid values: crc64 and md5.
 Default value: crc64.|

 |--loglevel||Specifies the log level.
 The default value is null, indicating that no log files are

 generated.
 Valid values:

-Note For more information about common options, see View all supported options.
+Note For more information about common options, see View options.